kubeflow/website/content/docs/started/k8s/kfctl-k8s-istio.md

   a local version of the configuration YAML file which you can further customize if necessary.

+* **Disabling Istio Installation** - In the configuration file {{% config-file-istio-dex %}} you may choose to not install Istio by removing the applications `istio-crds` and `istio-install`, if your Kubernetes cluster has an existing Istio installation.

 <a id="set-up-and-deploy"></a>
 ## Set up and deploy Kubeflow